MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/item-containers-templates.md

 The ListView and GridView controls are optimized to reduce the number of XAML elements created per item.
 The **ListViewItem** visuals are created by the [ListViewItemPresenter](/uwp/api/windows.ui.xaml.controls.primitives.listviewitempresenter), which is a special XAML element that displays complex visuals for focus, selection, and other visual states, without the overhead of numerous UIElements.

 > [!NOTE]
-> In UWP apps for Windows 10, both **ListViewItem** and **GridViewItem** use **ListViewItemPresenter**; the GridViewItemPresenter is deprecated and you should not use it.
+> In UWP apps for Windows, both **ListViewItem** and **GridViewItem** use **ListViewItemPresenter**; the GridViewItemPresenter is deprecated and you should not use it.
 ListViewItem and GridViewItem set different property values on ListViewItemPresenter to achieve different default looks.)

 To modify the look of the item container, use the [ItemContainerStyle](/uwp/api/windows.ui.xaml.controls.itemscontrol.itemcontainerstyle) property and provide a [Style](/uwp/api/windows.ui.xaml.style) with its [TargetType](/uwp/api/windows.ui.xaml.style.targettype) set to **ListViewItem** or **GridViewItem**.